(42301) 2001 UR163

-' (provisional designation ') is a resonant trans-Neptunian object located in the outermost region of the Solar System.
+' is a resonant trans-Neptunian object located in the outermost region of the Solar System.
 The object measures approximately 352 km in diameter with a high albedo and stays in an uncommon orbital resonance (4:9) with Neptune.
 It was discovered on 21 October 2001 by astronomers of the Deep Ecliptic Survey program at Kitt Peak National Observatory near Tucson, Arizona, United States.

 Classification and orbit

-The object orbits the Sun at a distance of 37.0–66.6 AU once every 372 years and 12 months (136,232 days; semi-major axis of 51.82 AU).
+orbits the Sun at a distance of 37.0–66.6 AU once every 372 years and 12 months (136,232 days; semi-major axis of 51.82 AU).
 Its orbit has an eccentricity of 0.29 and an inclination of 1° with respect to the ecliptic.
 It came to perihelion on 8 October 1937, and has since been moving away from the Sun.
 In 2006, it moved beyond a distance of 50 AU and is at 53.7 AU as of 2021.
 The body's observation arc begins with a precovery, published by the Digitized Sky Survey and taken at the Siding Spring Observatory in July 1982.